DanielYuki/C_CPP_Stuff/Prototypes/BasicLibrary/README.md

 6. `-lm`: This is an option to link the math library (`libm`).
 It is used to provide the math functions used in the program, such as `sqrt()`, `sin()`, and `cos()`.

-Overall, this command compiles the C++ source code files (`main.cpp` and `functions.cpp`) and links them to generate an executable file (`exeName`).
+Overall, this command compiles the C++ source code files (`main.cpp` and `functions.cpp`) and links them to generate an executable file (`outName`).
 The header file (`functions.h`) is included to provide the function declarations to the compiler.
 Finally, the math library is linked to provide the required math functions.

 ---